Bhutanitis ludlowi: Status

 As with all other members of the genus Bhutanitis, B. ludlowi is listed on Appendix II of CITES, restricting any international trade.
-As of 2011, there were no reports of the species having entered trade, but it is highly sought after by collectors.
-Its most recent IUCN assessment is vulnerable (Gimenez Dixon, 1996).
+As of 2023, it is one of the most expensive swallowtail butterfly in the trade and is highly sought after by collectors (Wang et al., 2023).
+Its most recent IUCN assessment is endangered(Fernando & Kunte, 2019).
 Although collecting butterflies in Bhutan is prohibited, the BSJ is building butterfly rearing capacity with the Bhutanese government for B. ludlowi and other species.
-Sustainable commercial rearing of this species has potential to eliminate the need for specimens to be continually harvested from wild populations, or to at least reduce the impact of harvesting so it is negligible.
-As with similar butterfly ranching programs in Indonesia and Papua New Guinea, sustainable harvesting may also provide wealth to remote communities with few other sources of legitimate income.